Computer Science (CS)

 CS 195.
 Database Management Systems.
 (3 Credits)

-An introduction to the principles and practice of relational database design, implementation and manipulation.
-Topics include Structured Query Language (SQL), relational models, elementary database design as well as database management with a programming language such as Java.
-Prerequisite: CS 190 with a minimum grade of C- or instructor permission.
+An introduction to the practice and principles of relational database design, implementation and manipulation.
+Topics include: Structured Query Language (SQL), relational models, Entity-Relationship modeling, security, multi-user databases, transactions, Object Relational Mapping and database administration.
+Students will design and implement relational database applications of increasing complexity.
+Prerequisite: CS 190 with a minimum grade of C-; prerequisite or corequisite: CS 191.

 CS 197.
 Special Topics.
 (1-6 Credits)